zapty/forever-service/README.md

     -h, --help                         output usage information
     -s, --script [script]              Script to run as service e.g. app.js, defaults to app.js

+    -o --scriptOptions [options]       Command line options for the script

     --minUptime [value]                Minimum uptime (millis) for a script to not be considered "spinning", default 5000

     --spinSleepTime [value]            Time to wait (millis) between launches of a spinning script., default 2000